allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 ### Point Breakdown

-The 100 possible points from this course come from the following sources:
+The 100 possible points from this course are derived from the following sources:

 | Week Type | # of Occurrences | Points per Occurrence | Total Points |
 | :-------- | :--------------- | :-------------------- | :----------- |